filefoxper/airma/docs/react-state/guides.md

 }
 ```

-As we have talked, that `setState` is not good for test, and too much `setState` split one change to mutiple changes.
+As we have talked, that `setState` is not good enough for test, and too much `setState` split one change to mutiple changes.

 useModel.ts